Ancient glass trade: The Mediterranean during Roman times

-From Hellenistic times glass production sees considerable technological developments culminating with the introduction of glass blowing in the 1st century BC.
-Glass objects could now be made in large scale production, with less raw material and faster and as a consequence became more common.
+From Hellenistic times glass production sees considerable technological developments, culminating with the introduction of glass blowing in the 1st century BC.
+Glass objects could now be made in large scale production, faster and with less raw material, consequently becoming more common.
 From the early Roman times, to Byzantine and early Islamic periods the glass from Northern Europe to Eastern Mediterranean shows an incredible compositional homogeneity in its major elements.
-Unlike the LBA glass, Roman glass was made from the melting of sand and natron – mineral soda – from the Wadi Natron in Egypt.
-With one raw material being common to all glass it should be possible to differentiate between glass made from different sands using composition variation of the trace elements and certain isotope ratios.
+Unlike late bronze age glass, Roman glass was made from melting sand and natron – mineral soda – from the Wadi Natron in Egypt.
+With one raw material being common to all glass, it should be possible to differentiate between glass made from different sands by analyzing compositional variations of the trace elements and certain isotope ratios.
 These compositional analyses aimed to investigate two models for glass production:

-glass was produced in large scale primary workshops along the Levantine coast and Egypt, mixing natron and sand from the mouth of the Belus river – as mentioned by Pliny – and then traded to local glass working workshops.
-If natron was traded and mixed with local sands following a strict recipe could result in the homogeneous composition.
+that glass was produced in large scale primary workshops along the Levantine coast and Egypt, mixing natron and sand from the mouth of the Belus river – as mentioned by Pliny – and then traded to local glass working workshops.
+If natron was traded and mixed with local sands following a strict recipe, it could result in the homogeneous composition.

 Glass making furnaces have been uncovered in Israel at two sites – 17 at Bet Eli'ezer and 3 at Apollonia.
-These are rectangular in shape measuring about 2m x 4m and matching in size a glass slab found inside a cave at Bet She'arim.
-The resulting slabs would be broken up into chunks that were traded to glass workshops in the Middle East and across the Mediterranean as evidenced by the contemporaneous shipwrecks carrying such glass chunks.
+These are rectangular in shape measuring about 2m x 4m and matching the size of a glass slab found inside a cave at Bet She'arim.
+The resulting slabs would be broken up into chunks that were traded to glass workshops in the Middle East and across the Mediterranean, as evidenced by the contemporaneous shipwrecks carrying such glass chunks.